 The Company's income tax provision is computed based on the federal statutory rate, the average state statutory rates, net of the related federal benefit, and foreign statutory rates.
-For the three and six months ended June 30, 2022 and 2021, the Company recorded a current and deferred income tax expense of \$0.2 million and \$0, respectively.
+For the three months ended March 31, 2022 and 2021, the Company did not record a current or deferred income tax expense or benefit due to current and historical losses incurred by the Company.

 The Company's estimate of the realizability of the deferred tax asset is dependent on estimates of projected future levels of taxable income.
-In consideration of historical losses and in analyzing future taxable income levels, the Company considered all evidence currently available, both positive and negative, and has not recognized deferred tax assets.
+In analyzing future taxable income levels, the Company considered all evidence currently available, both positive and negative.